appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot/README.md

 # HubSpot

-HubSpot is a **cloud-based CRM** designed to help align sales and marketing teams, promote sales enablement, increase ROI, and improve your inbound marketing strategy to produce more qualified leads.
-In simple words, it is a software platform created to assist your business with marketing and sales.
+HubSpot is a **cloud-based CRM** designed to help align sales and marketing teams, promote sales, increase ROI, and improve your inbound marketing strategy to produce more qualified leads.
+In simple words, it's a software platform created to assist your business with marketing and sales.

 :::info
-To integrate Hubspot with Appsmith, you should understand the [basics of connecting to databases](core-concepts/connecting-to-data-sources/) on Appsmith.
+To integrate HubSpot with Appsmith, you should understand the [basics of connecting to databases](core-concepts/connecting-to-data-sources/) on Appsmith.
 :::

 Appsmith provides an easy way to integrate with HubSpot, and enables you to perform different operations using a custom UI built with minimal configurations.